 In the year 2233 a Federation starship, USS Kelvin, investigates a "lightning storm" in space, which the crew soon realizes is a black hole.
 A massive vessel, the Narada, emerges, creating an alternate timeline.
-The Narada opens fire on the Kelvin, inflicting heavy damage.
+The Narada, possessing advanced weaponry, opens fire on the Kelvin, inflicting heavy damage.
 The Narada's Romulan first officer, Ayel (Clifton Collins Jr.

 ), hails the outmatched Kelvin and demands that its captain, Richard Robau (Faran Tahir

 ), come aboard the Narada via shuttlecraft.
 Captain Robau agrees and hands command of the ship to his first officer, George Kirk (Chris Hemsworth